 Hide plastic rings all throughout the party and then set your guests off on a ring hunt.
 Whoever finds the most rings, wins!
-It's just like an Easter egg hunt but with engagement rings.
+Simply put, it's just like an Easter egg hunt but with engagement rings.
 Make sure to have prizes handy, like a Starbucks gift card or miniature bottle of Champagne.

 Set Up a Photo Station

-For your guests who love all things photos and fun, you've got to have a photo station.
-Whether you want to make it funny or sweet is up to you.
-You can do a funny photo station and gather up pose-worthy props like hats, sunglasses, flower leis, clip-on bow ties, etc., which guests can choose from before posing in front of a bright background.
+For your guests who love all things photos and fun, you need to have a photo station.
+You can opt for a silly theme and gather pose-worthy props like hats, sunglasses, flower leis, clip-on bow ties, etc., which guests can choose from before posing in front of a bright background.
 Or, you can create a floral backdrop and provide things like wooden hearts and signs with messages about love.

 Create a Custom Snapchat Geofilter

-You know how sometimes you go to an event, like a sports game or a concert, and there's a special filter on Snapchat that coincides with the event?
+You know how sometimes you go to an event, like a sports game or a concert, and there's a special filter on Snapchat that coincides?
 That's called a geofilter, and anyone can get one.
-Pricing is determined by the size of the area where you want people to be able to use the geofilter, so, for a small venue or someone's house, it's actually really affordable (it's only $5 an hour for a geofilter that's 20 square feet).
-You can design your own geofilter congratulating the couple and have it ready to go for the hours of the engagement party.
+Pricing is determined by the size of the usage area, so, for a small venue or someone's house, it's actually really affordable (only $5 an hour for a geofilter that's 20 square feet).

 Beanbag toss, also known as cornhole, is a perfect game for an outdoor engagement party.
 You can go all out with bridal-themed boards, or you can keep it classic.
 One fun idea is to make the couple kiss whenever someone scores.